-Always keep your wits about you, and if you ever feel uncomfortable you should simply leave.
+Always keep your wits about you, and if you ever feel uncomfortable, you should leave.
 Your safety is of paramount importance.”

 Can a person be criminally charged for online grooming and extortion?

-Crimen injuria consists of the unlawful, intentional and serious violation of the dignity or privacy of another person.
-This crime can also be committed by communicating to somebody else a message containing, expressly or implicitly, an invitation to or a suggestion of sexual immorality or impropriety, or by sending indecent photos.
+Crimen injuria consists of the unlawful, intentional and serious violation of another person’s dignity or privacy.
+This crime can also be committed by communicating to somebody else a message containing, expressly or implicitly, an invitation to or a suggestion of sexual immorality or impropriety or by sending indecent photos.

 Assault is defined as any unlawful and intentional act or omission:

 - which results in another person’s bodily integrity being directly or indirectly impaired, or

 which inspires belief or fear in another person that such impairment of their physical integrity is immediately to take place.